backstage/backstage/docs/features/search/concepts.md

-Search Engines come pre-packaged with simple translators that do rudimentary transformations of search terms and filters, but you may want to provide your own to help tune seearch results in the context of your organization.
+Search Engines come pre-packaged with simple translators that do rudimentary transformations of search terms and filters, but you may want to provide your own to help tune search results in the context of your organization.

 ### Documents and Indices